-Chromium-6, a cancer-causing carcinogen, has been found at higher-than-recommended levels in the tap water supplying two-thirds of all Americans, according to a from the Environmental Working Group.
+Chromium-6, a cancer-causing carcinogen, has been found at higher-than-recommended levels in the tap water supplying two-thirds of all Americans, according to a report from the Environmental Working Group.
 In Philadelphia, the nonprofit research organization found an average of 0.39 parts per billion, much higher than the group recommends.

 EWG analyzed the Environmental Protection Agency’s data on more than 60,000 samples collected at water utilities in all 50 states between 2013 and 2015.
 They found chromium-6 at levels deemed unsafe by public health officials.

 EWG used two different standards when deciding whether existing chromium-6 levels in community water systems are potentially dangerous.
 The first standard is the public health goal of 0.02 parts per billion set by California’s Office of Environmental Health Hazard Assessment.
 The group also looked at the actual legal limit adopted by California regulators, 10 ppb, even though the EWG’s scientists consider this too easygoing of a standard.

 Adam Finkel, Senior Fellow and Executive Director of the Penn Program on Regulation, said that since Philadelphia is in the middle of these two standards, it should be a concern for the city.

 “The fact that Philadelphia is at 0.39, I certainly wouldn’t say that there is no reason for concern,” Finkel said.
 “I mean anything above 0.02 ppb is something that we cannot dismiss but I would call it a small risk compared to other environmental risks that people in the city are facing.”